-Agricultural workers often work, eat, and sometimes live, in close proximity to each other.
-This increases the risk of exposure to COVID-19.
-You must do everything reasonably practicable to keep these workers a safe physical distance apart of at least 1.5 metres.
+The risk of exposure to COVID-19 cannot be completely eliminated in these circumstances due to the difficulty of achieving physical distancing between people.
+However, you must do everything reasonably practicable to keep these workers and passengers a safe physical distance apart of at least 1.5 metres apart.

 You must implement control measures to minimise the spread of COVID-19 and ensure that other measures to address well known work health and safety risks continue to be implemented.
-This is the case even if implementing control measures result in delays to your production.
+This is the case even if implementing control measures results in delays to your service.